 Seychelles Seagrass and Carbon Mapping Project

-Project will provide the scientific information needed to support country’s
+Project will provide the scientific information needed to support country’s climate action

 1. Mapping seagrass using satellite imagery